Understanding Hydration Errors

 Error: A tree hydrated but some attributes of the server rendered HTML didn't match the client properties...

-Components & Actions in Next.js
+Components and Actions in Next.js

 Understanding Next.js component types helps prevent hydration errors.